zhouyuanzxcv/Disease-Progression-Model/README.md

 The code also contains multiple variants of the MLDS model, including the Gaussian noise case, the EM algorithm case.
 The "method" field in options can be changed from 'multiple_Gibbs_finite_t' to 'Gibbs_finite' or 'EM' to use these variants.

 In addition, the centrosymmetric constraint can also be replaced by other constraints.
 Set "use_centrosym = 0" in options.predict_params to remove the centrosymmetric constraint.
-Set "options.predict_params.E_for_A" to a designed basis to use other constraints on the transition matrix.
+Set "options.predict_params.E_for_A" to a designed basis to use other constraints on the transition matrix A which can written as A(:) = E_for_A \* a where a contains the unique elements to be inferred.
 The default basis is eye(D^2), i.e. no contraints on the transition matrix.
 Note that specifying other constraints is only applicable to the Gibbs sampling algorithm ('Gibbs_finite', 'Gibbs_finite_t', etc).

 #### Organization